Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test description**

-This test aims to verify that after enabling permament illumination of keyboard and performing cold-boot, keyboard still illuminates in Windows 11.
+This test aims to verify that after performing cold-boot, keyboard still illuminates in Windows 11.

 **Test configuration data**